www-splitcells-net/net.splitcells.network/README.md

 ## Network's Structure

-This project is meant to be part of a project cluster, with a certain filesystem structure in mind.
+This project is meant to be part of a cluster, with a certain filesystem structure in mind.
 The cluster's filesystem consists of a folder containing repositories:

 ```